 In some circumstances, based on the training goals, it makes more sense for the horse and/or rider to be trained on their own property or at their boarding facility.
 In those cases, farm visits are on Saturdays and range in frequency from every 2 weeks to every 6 weeks.
 The horse and handler are expected to work together and make progress between trainer visits.

 Lisa currently travels all over the greater Saint Louis area, southern Missouri and southern and central Illinois.
 If your geographic area isn't listed, call to see if she will travel to your area.

-Fees are $85 a session for farms within a 1 hour drive of HHIA and $170 a session for farms further away.
-Standard IRS mileage rates also apply.
+Fees are $90 a session for farms within a 1 hour drive of HHIA and $170 a session for farms further away.

 Remote Training and Assessments (Zoom, FaceTime or Skype)

 As part of our COVID-19 response, remote training sessions have become a part of HHIA.
-For $100, Lisa will work via video conference with you and your horse.
-She is able to talk owners and handlers through most things from care and bodywork to ground work, ground manners and riding.
+At $50 per half hour, Lisa will work via video conference with you and your horse.
+She is able to talk owners and handlers through most things from care, ground work, ground manners and riding.
 Horse assessments (for purchase or rehoming) can also be carried out remotely.
 The owner/handler must feel comfortable carrying out instructions without Lisa physically present for a remote training session to work effectively.
 Depending on content, Lisa may use one of her own horses to help with explanations and demonstrations.
-Sessions are approximately an hour long, but will run up to 1.5 hours as needed.